 This year to commemorate London Climate Action Week we look at how the built environment can positively contribute to the circular economy at a macro/building scale.
-For five days we will explore five key topics which we will reflect on and learn from the past – retrofit projects – and show how we implement these today – new build projects.
+Here we explore five key topics which we will reflect on and learn from the past – retrofit projects – and show how we implement these today – new build projects.

 The historic industrial campus Ditherington Flax Mill – which today boasts eight Grade I/II/II* buildings – was originally constructed in the 1790s as a factory, and was later converted into a maltings, before unfortunately ending up abandoned.
 Now, some 200 years later, English Heritage has bought the site, and is overseeing its meticulous restoration into a contemporary mixed-use destination.